Laravel-Backpack/docs/5.x/crud-how-to.md

     'attribute'     => 'name',
 ]);

-$this->crud->addField([ // select2_from_ajax: 1-n relationship
+// select2_from_ajax: 1-n relationship
+$this->crud->addField([
     'label'                   => "Article", // Table column heading 'type'                    => 'select2_from_ajax_multiple',
     'name'                    => 'articles', // the column that contains the ID of that connected entity;
     'entity'                  => 'article', // the method that defines the relationship in your Model 'attribute'               => 'title', // foreign key attribute that is shown to user 'data_source'             => url('api/article'), // url to controller search function (with /{id} should return model) 'placeholder'             => 'Select an article', // placeholder for the select 'include_all_form_fields' => true, //sends the other form fields along with the request so it can be filtered.
     'minimum_input_length'    => 0, // minimum characters to type before querying results
     'dependencies'            => ['category'], // when a dependency changes, this select2 is reset to null
-    // 'method'                    => 'GET', // optional - HTTP method to use for the AJAX call (GET, POST) ]);
+    // 'method'               => 'POST', // optional - HTTP method to use for the AJAX call (GET, POST) ]);
 ```

 **DIFFERENT HERE**: ```minimum_input_length```,  ```dependencies``` and ```include_all_form_fields```.

+Note: if you are going to use `include_all_form_fields` we recommend you to set the method to `POST`, and to properly setup that in your routes.
+Since all the fields in the form are going to be sent in the request, `POST` support more data.

 2. That second select points to routes that need to be registered: